corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/corda-configuration-file.md

 *Default:* not defined

-{{< note >}}
-This property is only available for Corda distributed with Capsule.
-For the Corda tarball distribution this option is unavailable.
-                                It’s advisable to copy any required JAR files to the ‘drivers’ subdirectory of the node base directory.

-{{< /note >}}

 jmxMonitoringHttpPort
 If set, will enable JMX metrics reporting via the Jolokia HTTP/JSON agent on the corresponding port.